terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org.html.markdown

 `vcloud_org_ldap` resources.
 Setting LDAP outside of Terraform may result in incomplete settings.

 An existing Org can be [imported][docs-import] into this resource via supplying the path for an Org.
-Since the Org is at the top of the vCD hierarchy, the path corresponds to the Org name.
+Since the Org is at the top of the vCloud hierarchy, the path corresponds to the Org name.
 For example, using this structure, representing an existing Org that was **not** created using Terraform:

 ```hcl